“Incompetence, racism and prejudice delayed my diagnosis”

 “Parkinson’s doesn’t only affect old Caucasian

-Generally speaking, women and people from minority backgrounds are underrepresented in the Parkinson’s research community.
+Generally speaking, women and people from minority backgrounds are underrepresented in Parkinson’s research community.
 I am registered in a clinical Parkinson’s trial database called the Quebec Parkinson’s Network because I want to be involved and share my experience to advance knowledge in the scientific community.
 I think playing a small role can have a positive impact in the development of future therapies.

 I’ve never met other black men or women with Parkinson’s in Montreal – and while I’m in contact with a few people online, I don’t know the details of their personal stories.
 It’s a sad reality that minorities face several challenges to get diagnosed correctly with Parkinson’s.
 That’s why three years ago I created a Facebook group called Everything about Parkinson’s Disease to connect with fellow patients, young or old – and of different races.
 It now has over 9,000 members worldwide.
 Running the group gives me a sense of purpose and I’m very happy to make a difference in people’s lives.